Bikeability Level 1&2 training courses are delivered by qualified National Standards Cycling Instructors employed by Leicestershire County Council.

 - Instructors will carry out a check of bikes, helmets and clothing before a course starts.
 They may make minor adjustments for comfort and safety but cannot undertake repairs or maintenance.
 If a bike is not in the condition described above, then in the interests of themselves and the wider group your child will not be able to participate in training.

-- If your child has any medical conditions or medication that you consider will impact on this training then it is your responsibility to inform the school prior to training.
+- If your child has any medical conditions or medication that you consider will impact on this training then it is your responsibility to inform the Bikeability Team.